-(a) Assets carried at amortised cost
+- Assets carried at amortised cost

-For financial assets carried at amortised cost, the amount of the loss is measured as the difference between the asset's carrying amount and the present value of estimated future cash flows (excluding future credit losses that have not been incurred) discounted at the financial asset's original effective interest rate.
-The asset's carrying amount of the asset is reduced and the amount of the loss is recognised in profit or loss.
-If, in a subsequent period, the amount of the impairment loss decreases and the decrease can be related objectively to an event occurring after the impairment was recognised (such as an improvement in the debtor's credit rating), the reversal of the previously recognised impairment loss is recognised in profit or loss.
+For financial assets carried at amortised cost, the amount of the loss was measured as the difference between the asset's carrying amount and the present value of estimated future cash flows (excluding future credit losses that have not been incurred) discounted at the financial asset's original effective interest rate.
+The asset's carrying amount was reduced and the amount of the loss was recognised in profit or loss.
+If, in a subsequent period, the amount of the impairment loss decreased and the decrease could be related objectively to an event occurring after the impairment was recognised (such as an improvement in the debtor's credit rating), the reversal of the previously recognised impairment loss was recognised in profit or loss.

-(b) Assets classified as available-for-sale
+- Assets classified as available-for-sale

-In the case of equity investments classified as available-for-sale, a significant or prolonged decline in the fair value of the security below its cost is considered an indicator that the assets are impaired.
-If objective evidence of impairment exists for available-for-sale financial assets, the cumulative loss - measured as the difference between the acquisition cost and the current fair value, less any impairment loss on that financial asset previously recognised in profit or loss - is reclassified from equity to profit or loss as a reclassification adjustment.
-Impairment losses recognised in profit or loss on equity instruments are not reversed through profit or loss.
+In the case of equity securities classified as available-for-sale, a significant or prolonged decline in the fair value of the security below its cost was considered an indicator that the securities were impaired.
+If objective evidence of impairment existed for available-for-sale financial assets, the cumulative loss - measured as the difference between the acquisition cost and the current fair value, less any impairment loss on that financial asset previously recognised in profit or loss - was reclassified from equity to profit or loss as a reclassification adjustment.
+Impairment losses recognised in profit or loss on equity instruments were not reversed through profit or loss.